pingidentity/pingidentity-devops-getting-started/docs/tools/commands/pingone.md

                 '.email sw "john"'

     -c {columns}
-        Columns to ouptut based on "heading:jsonAttr"
+        Columns to output based on "heading:jsonAttr"
         An example of available jsonAttrs can be found by using a json output first.
             ex: 'LastName:name.family,FirstName:name.given'

     -s {sort column}
-        Columns to sort ouptut on based on "jsonAttr" The jsonAttr MUST be listed in the list of columns (-c option).
+        Columns to sort output on based on "jsonAttr" The jsonAttr MUST be listed in the list of columns (-c option).
             ex: 'name.family'

     -p {population name}
-        Population to add user/group into.
-        If not provided 'Default' population used
+        Population from which to retrieve a user/group If not provided, the 'Default' population is used

 ### add

     -p {population name}
-        Population to add user/group into.
+        Population into which to add a user/group
-        If not provided, 'Default' population used
+        If not provided, the 'Default' population is used